dymmond/asyncmq/docs/en/docs/learn/advanced-patterns.md

 ## 3. Kubernetes Scaling

 Your AsyncMQ workers can scale elegantly in Kubernetes.
-Let’s break down a typical setup:
+Let's break down a typical setup:

 ### 3.1.
 Redis Deployment